 Study the media outlets and the content they create.
 Create positive relationships with members of the press who work hard doing their job while fielding our emails, tweets, and phone calls.

-Be strategic, be creative, be smart, and most importantly, be good, and good will come to you and your business!
+Be strategic, be creative, be smart, and most importantly, be good, and good (PRESS & RELATIONSHIPS) will come to you and your business!

 OVER TO YOU